Skip to main content

 How to Screen Marketing Manager Resumes

 Marketing covers a dozen different jobs under one title — demand gen, content, brand, product marketing, lifecycle — and a resume that reads as "full-stack marketer" often means shallow in all of them.
-The screen that matters identifies real depth in the channels your role actually needs and separates pipeline impact from activity that merely looks busy.
+A useful first-pass screen identifies real depth in the channels your role actually needs and separates pipeline impact from activity that merely looks busy.

 Rank your candidate pool →